Craven District: Administration

 In the 18th century the national Board of Agriculture commissioned a survey of agriculture in the region, with a view of improving it.
 It was published in 1793 as General view of the Agriculture of the West Riding of Yorkshire, a 140-page book detailing every factor.
 The wide variety of soil composition resulted in tithes ranging from 6 shillings up to 3 pounds per acre and farms leasing from 50 to 500 pounds per year.
 It details by parish quantities of cattle and crop produced, their rotation and market value.
 The report recommended more wheat and turnips; more sheep and of better breed; criticized poor drainage and design of farm buildings and taught principles of farm management.

 Average wages then paid to employees were 12 pounds per annum with victuals and drink; and to temporary labourers 2 shillings and sixpence per day with beer.
 Hours of work in winter were "dawn till dark" and in harvest time "six till six, with one hour for dinner and another for drinking".
 The author shows concern for their virtue and welfare.

 Government

 Parliamentary constituency

 Since 1983 Craven has been in the Parliamentary constituency of Skipton & Ripon.
 This constituency is considered one of the safest seats in England with a long history of Conservative representation.
 The Member of Parliament (MP) was: John Watson 1983 to 1987; David Curry 1987 to 2010; Julian Smith since 2010.

+Previous local authorities

+In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county of North Yorkshire would be reorganised into a unitary authority.
+Craven District Council, the other district councils and North Yorkshire County Council were abolished on 1 April 2023 and their functions were transferred to a new single authority for the non-metropolitan county of North Yorkshire.

-County Council
+Former County Council

-North Yorkshire County Council administers an area of 8654 km2, the largest county in England.
-It is a non-metropolitan county that operates a cabinet-style council in Northallerton.
-The 72 councillors therein elect a council leader who appoints up to 9 councillors to form the executive cabinet.
+North Yorkshire County Council administered an area of 8654 km2, the largest county in England.
+It was a non-metropolitan county that operated a cabinet-style council in Northallerton.
+The 72 councillors therein elected a council leader who appointed up to 9 councillors to form an executive cabinet.